mkly/swaggg/README.md

 Configuration
 -------------
 Swaggg only lets someone judge a particular message 5 times.
 Any more than that an they get a deny message.
-If you would like to increase the judgement or to persuade others to value their judgements a little more carefully, you can set SWAGGG_MAX_VOTES to a different number in your /config/site.php file.
+If you would like to increase the judgement or to persuade others to value their judgements a bit more, you can set SWAGGG_MAX_VOTES to a different number in your /config/site.php file.
 The default is 5.